Notary Services in Coconut Creek, Coral Springs, Margate, Pompano Beach, Tamarac and Surrounding Areas

 PLEASE NOTE: A Notary keeps an official journal of all transactions conducted AND signs a certification document.
 The Notary will affix a seal of office to this certificate, which makes it ‘genuine’ in a court of law.

-The Notary Public services provided by MJ Tax Services and More are offered in order to make it easier for the members of our community to enter into legal agreements.
+The Notary Public services provided by MJ Taxes and More are offered in order to make it easier for the members of our community to enter into legal agreements.
 We provide these services for ANY transaction that requires notarization.
 We take pride in protecting and serving our community.